 Wabi Sabi, flawed beauty & the school of things

-My interest in ‘art from the east’ (by this I simply mean art created by artists born or trained in Japan, China and Korea) was peaked by Cai Guo-Qiang’s work and later Lee Ufan and his fellow artists from the Mono Ha art collective.
+My interest in ‘art from the east’ (by this I simply mean art created by artists born or trained in Japan, China, Korea, etc.) was peaked by Cai Guo-Qiang’s work and later Lee Ufan and his fellow artists from the Mono Ha art collective.

 Many of these greats are prolific in their work; using drawing, sketching, installations, performance and more to express their ideas about life through art.
-A very commonthread being a deep understanding and appreciation for the environment and how it affects both the process & the product.
+The common-thread being a deep understanding and appreciation for the environment and how it affects both the process & the product.

 As an example, the Mono Ha art movement (loosely translated the school of things), active from 1968-75, attempted to reconfigure art through the reduction of objects to their basic form.
-Artists would often draw artistic expression from materials such as stone, wood, paper etc on their own or in combination with each other.
+Artists would often draw artistic expression from materials such as stone, wood and paper (on their own or in combination with each other).

-What most would call minimalism today, as commodified and stripped of all grace as that term now is, has its roots in these philosophies of simplicity and tranquility.
-Often this type of expression is not only tranquil but requires a tranquility and pensiveness from the viewer to truly experience.
+What most would call minimalism today, as commodified and stripped of all grace as it is now, has its roots in these philosophies of simplicity and tranquility.
+Often this type of expression is not only tranquil but requires a tranquility and pensiveness from the viewer to truly experience it.
 Lee Ufan speaks about how simple brushstrokes are only art because of what they make the viewer feel.

-In reflecting on these principles as well as debates on what is and isn’t beauty or art, Akasegawa Genpei had this to say (paraphrased).
+In reflecting on these principles as well as debates on what is and isn’t beauty or art, Japanese visual artist Akasegawa Genpei had this to say (paraphrased).